Karansutradhar/Motion-Planning-on-Baxter-Robot/README.txt

-READ ME for project 4
+Instructions to run the project can be seen in presentation file.

-project4.mp4 is the main video showing both coordinate extraction and the pick and place. pickandplace.mp4 provides another view waypointcalculations.mp4 shows more detailed steps of finding the waypoints
+pick&place.mp4 provides the pick and place operation of the baxter robot avoiding obstacles. waypointscalculations.mp4 shows detailed steps of finding the waypoints.